christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 2. Every self-appointed White spokesperson loses all power: HR drones, DEI deans, politicians, academics — their entire moral authority comes from representing "Whiteness".
 Would a self-identified "White" person try to speak on behalf of, or judge the behavior of, an Italian.
 Polish.
 German.
 Breton, if they did not share that ancestry?
 Atomize and they’re suddenly talking to no one.

+Caveat: This only works if you actually identify with the subtype.
+“White” drags you straight back into the cancer.

 Counter-script when they pull the "as a White person" move:

-- "You identifying as White is as legitimate as me identifying as green or purple".
+- "You self-identifying as White is as legitimate as me self-identifying as green or purple".
 - "You represent yourself.
 You don’t speak for me".
 - "I’m not White.
 I’m Celto-Germanic".
 - "We are not the same".

+Then even atomize down to class.
+For example, the moral policing system depends on gatekeepers controlling the category of representation.
+If you shift the frame to class, they have no special standing.
+A university administrator or professor has zero authority to speak for working-class interests—they're the class enemy regardless of their ethnicity.

 **Conclusion**

 Ethnic particularism does not require liking your fellow Europeans or feeling any broad kinship with them.
 It is modular, conditional, and narrowly ethnic: you advocate for your specific people—or your own ancestral mix, such as Celto-Germanic or Anglo-Slavic.
 In this sense, ethnic particularism is precisely what defeats universalism's grip (appointed representatives and internal moral police).
 You advocate for your specific group's interests because you occupy that structural position and it serves your material outcomes.
+Playing nice while everyone else plays tribal isn’t virtue.
+It’s evolutionary suicide.